Nimauric/Mapler/README.md

 The aim of this repository is to compare long-reads metagenomic assemblers.

 ## Files
- - SraAccList.txt : contains the SRA accession numbers for the fasq files you wish to download, analyse and assemble
+ - SraAccListFull.txt : contains the SRA accession numbers for the fasq files you wish to download, analyse and assemble
+ - SraAccList.txt : Same as SraAccListFull, but contains only one accession number, for testing purposes
  - pipeline.sh : coordinates the other scripts
  - env_init.sh : sets up the correct genouest environnement
  - shotgun_sequences_downloader : downloads the fasq files whose accession number is in SraAccList.txt